Resisting an Officer With or Without Violence

 If the police officer is unlawfully entering a home, the defendant could be justified in their resistance.
 See Taylor v.
 State.

 There are other defenses that are available depending on the facts of the case.
-One of our attorneys can discuss the potential defenses with you at your free initial consultation.Punishment
+One of our attorneys can discuss the potential defenses with you at your free 20 minute phone consultation.Punishment

 Anyone who commits this crime is guilty of committing a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.Contact the Law Office of Roger P. Foley, P.A.